ekvon/pystat/README.md

-# sci
+# pystat
-Scientific procedures and functions.
+Statistical procedures and functions.